Team AckoJul 21, 2021

 Knee guards are inexpensive and light when compared to riding pants.
 But when it comes to better protection, knee guards cannot match riding pants.
 It also depends on your requirement.
 If you do a lot of long rides, consider getting a riding pant, and if you do only daily commutes, knee guards should be sufficient.

-Below are the points you should consider while buying a helmet:
+What points should I consider while buying a helmet?

 Normally, mesh riding jackets come with a rain liner, which can handle light rain.
 For fabric jackets, you need to buy a separate rain jacket, which you can wear over the riding jacket.
 Also, you can go for a dedicated waterproof jacket, but they are not ideal for summers.